HomeCase studies › Leadership & Team

 Measurable results from the 2024-2025 pilot: 41% less turnover and 8.3% higher check across 8 locations

-The Masterestaurant 2024-2025 pilot covered 8 establishments in Colombia, Peru, and Mexico, ranging from 6-server cafés to full-service restaurants with 18 on the floor.
-The average result was a 41% reduction in annualized turnover — from a baseline of 78% down to a range of 37%-48% — and an 8.3% increase in average check within the first 90 days of implementation.
-Average savings in replacement costs per retained server reached $4,200 USD annually, calculated at 2x the average monthly salary in Latin America.
-None of the 8 locations invested in new software: the system ran entirely on Excel and a WhatsApp group for score publication.
-Total implementation cost was 4 to 6 hours of the floor manager's time for initial setup, plus 30 minutes of weekly maintenance thereafter. **Criteria vs. gut feeling.** The traditional method leaves scheduling to the supervisor's personal judgment, which inevitably favors whoever is best liked — or whoever complains loudest.
+Eight locations across Colombia, Peru, and Mexico, from six-server cafés to full-service restaurants running eighteen on the floor — that was the footprint of the 2024-2025 Masterestaurant pilot.
+The average result was a 41% drop in annualized turnover, from a 78% baseline down to a 37%-48% range, plus an 8.3% lift in average check within the first 90 days of rollout.
+Average savings in replacement cost per retained server reached $4,200 USD a year, calculated at twice the region's average monthly salary.
+None of the eight locations bought new software: the system ran on Excel and a WhatsApp group for publishing the score.
+Real implementation cost landed at 4 to 6 hours of the floor manager's time upfront, plus 30 minutes of weekly upkeep after that. **Criteria vs. gut feeling.** The traditional method hands scheduling to the supervisor's judgment, and that judgment ends up favoring whoever is best liked — or whoever complains loudest.

 5 differences that define the outcome

-The Masterestaurant method uses historical sales by time slot to define how many servers are needed per shift and a cumulative equity index to decide who covers each slot.
-The criterion lives in the data, not in personal relationships. **Advance notice.** Posting a schedule with less than 48 hours' notice is the mistake I see over and over again in high-turnover restaurants: the server can't organize their personal life, resentment builds, and eventually they leave.
-The Masterestaurant method requires publishing the schedule at least 7 days in advance — and last-minute changes (permitted only for documented emergencies) cannot exceed 1 per server per month without agreed compensation. **Documented preferences.** No shift system is perfectly fair, but the perception of fairness changes dramatically when the server knows their preferences are written down, respected 70% of the time, and that the other 30% has an explained operational reason.
-The Masterestaurant preference form takes 8 minutes per employee and is updated quarterly — that simple act of listening reduces resentment more than any short-term raise.
+Masterestaurant instead starts from historical sales by time slot to set how many servers a shift needs, and from a cumulative equity index to decide who covers it.
+The criterion lives in the numbers, not in personal chemistry or in who argues hardest at the Monday meeting. **Advance notice.** Posting a schedule with less than 48 hours' warning is the single most common failure in high-turnover restaurants: the server can't plan the week, resentment builds, and eventually they leave.
+Masterestaurant requires publishing at least 7 days ahead and caps last-minute changes — allowed only for documented emergencies — at one per server per month, unless compensation has been agreed in advance. **Documented preferences.** No shift system is ever perfectly fair.
+But the perception of fairness shifts completely once a server knows their preferences are on paper, honored seven times out of ten, and that the remaining three carry an operational reason someone bothered to explain.

 5 differences that define the outcome — in practice